sksagor/restaurants/README.md

 This is developed by SAM
-bootstrap based resturant one page theme
+bootstrap based resturant one page WPtheme

 email: sksagor007@gmail.com